Toolkit D: Return to Work

 Return to Work Toolkit

 This toolkit is designed to help people with Traumatic Brain Injury (TBI), their families, support workers, rehabilitation professionals, vocational providers and employers to work together to support people with TBI to return to work.
-Contained within this toolkit is the background research and some practical information about supporting clients to RTW.
+Contained within this toolkit is practical information about supporting clients to return to work.

 Return to Work after TBI